wcDogg/synology/docker.md

 ## Create a Docker Network

+* All Docker containers are added to this network.
+* Each container is given a static IP on this network via its `docker-compose.yml`.
+* Simplifies containers that need to communicate with each other.
+For example, Pi-hole and Unbound don't need a macvlan or bridge.
-All containers are added to this network, each with their own static IP.
-This way, when configuring NGINX proxy hosts and subdomains, we can reference a container's hostname vs an IP address.
+* When configuring NGINX proxy hosts, we can reference a container's hostname vs an IP address.

+**IMPORTANT** All Docker compose files assume this exact network.
+See [Network Reference: Docker nas_network](network.md) for a running list of containers in this project.

 ```bash
 # Create Network